MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 ---

- For the steps in which it is not selected, the default user is assumed.
+ For the steps in which it isn't selected, the default user is assumed.
 This calls the underlying APIs as per the selected user, and not as the flow owner.
 If nothing is specified, it defaults to the flow owner who created the flow&mdash;essentially, the author.

 Here are the other options: